sergioserge/exam-emulator/README.md

 ## To-Do
+* testin-modus feature: to set up the testing time or other conditions to fit other kind of tests(like linkedin)
 * provide the application as an executable file
 * reduce complexity of Questions class
 * unify the data container classes